 But generally, you can expect Guanacaste to be a bit warm and humid during the rainy season.

-For the ultimate travel guide to Guanacaste Costa Rica, make sure and check out a recent article I have which covers Guanacaste from head to toe!
+For the ultimate travel guide to Guanacaste Costa Rica, make sure and check out a recent article I have that covers Guanacaste from head to toe!

 Just click the link to read it on my site.